red-sayed/DiffieHellman/README.md

 S1 = S2
 ```

 Congratulations!
+We did that!
 Now, you understand how it works, don't you want to see some examples?
 Look at the screenshots below.<br/>

 ![plot](./Screenshots/DiffieHellman_test2.png)